-- (a) be chaired by a person with knowledge of land law or land administration in Fiji, who is not the holder of any public office, and not a representative of the interests of either landowners or tenants; and - (b) otherwise consist of an equal number of persons drawn from each of the following three stakeholder groups: - (i) State organs or enterprises engaged in land policy, land management or the administration of land law, including local government authorities. - Land owners, with a balance between owners of freehold and customary land owners. - (iii) Tenants, reflecting the diversity of urban and rural tenants, tenants of freehold, customary and public land, and agricultural, commercial and residential users. - (3) The purposes of the National Consultative Land Forum are to- - (a) educate the public on land ownership, land use and land administration; - research issues respecting land, land use and land administration;
+- (1) Parliament must enact legislation to establish a National Consultative Land Forum. - (2) The Forum must- - (a) be chaired by a person with knowledge of land law or land administration in Fiji, who is not the holder of any public office, and not a representative of the interests of either landowners or tenants; and - (b) otherwise consist of an equal number of persons drawn from each of the following three stakeholder groups: - (i) State organs or enterprises engaged in land policy, land management or the administration of land law, including local government authorities. - (ii) Land owners, with a balance between owners of freehold and customary land owners. - (iii) Tenants, reflecting the diversity of urban and rural tenants, tenants of freehold, customary and public land, and agricultural, commercial and residential users. - (3) The purposes of the National Consultative Land Forum are to- - (a) educate the public on land ownership, land use and land administration; - (b) research issues respecting land, land use and land administration;